Pokrt/dleap_tutorial/low-code-basics/js_in_dleap/running_js.md

 # Running JavaScript in HCL Domino Leap

-Most objects in Domino Leap have various events asosieated with them.
-Most often events are used within item scope but there are events also on pages, forms and the application.
-Items are easily accessible in the Editor.
+Every object in Domino Leap has various Events associated with it.
+Most often Events are used within scope of an Item but there are events also on Pages, Forms and the Application.
+Item-scoped Events are easily accessible in the Editor.

 On the following image you can see that Product name input field has `onItemChange` event associated with it.
 ![img_3.png](img_3.png)